ChristopherBull/demo-containered-web-stacks/README.md

 This repository has the following demos:

-- [Basic Docker Compose](./docker-compose%20basics/) -- Test your Docker installation.
+- [Basic Docker Compose](./docker-compose%20basics/) — Test your Docker installation.
-- [Basic Dockerfile and Docker Compose](./dockerfile-compose%20basics/) -- Build and run one simple container image.
+- [Basic Dockerfile and Docker Compose](./dockerfile-compose%20basics/) — Build and run one simple container image.

+Each demo builds upon the previous one.

 ## What is "Docker Compose"?